 They also got a “pleasant surprise” when they learned from CLEER of Garfield Clean Energy’s low-interest loans available for their home energy upgrades.
 The financing, “in the 3% range,” was a leg up on the big outlay required to replace their furnace.

 Decisions like these come naturally for the water-minded family who love to explore all things river and riparian.
 It could be an afterschool walk to the Roaring Fork to play at water’s edge.
 Or collecting water quality samples with Dad.
 Or any number of recreational activities — rafting, backpacking, and skiing come to mind — that depend on the snowpack.

 For the Rudows it’s important to help their boys make the connection that the snow they love to ski on becomes the water in the streams they love to play on in the summer — just as Chad does in his work at the Roaring Fork Conservancy.

 “We’re lucky to live in an area that has high water quality,” he says.
 “We’re close to the source — the snowpack — and we’ve got to do everything we can to protect it.”

-If you’re interested in protecting our natural resources by saving energy, or would simply like to plug into CORE rebates and available financing options, give the CORE Energy Analysts a call at 970.925.9775 or shoot us an email.
+If you’re interested in protecting our natural resources by saving energy, or would simply like to plug into CORE rebates and available financing options, give the CORE Energy Analysts a call at 970.925.9775.
 We’re happy to help.